ircmaxell/resume/testimonials/_template.md

 ## Biggest Strengths

-{What are Anthony's biggest strenghts?}
+{What are Anthony's biggest strengths?}

 ## Biggest Weaknesses